9th Berlin International Film Festival

-The 9th annual Berlin International Film Festival was held from 26 June – 7 July 1959.
-The festival welcomed the cinematic movement known as the New Wave and screened the work of directors such as Jean-Luc Godard, Agnès Varda and François Truffaut.
-The Golden Bear was awarded to the French film Les Cousins directed by Claude Chabrol.
+The 9th annual Berlin International Film Festival was held from 26 June to 7 July 1959.
+The festival welcomed the cinematic movement known as the French New Wave and screened the work of directors such as Jean-Luc Godard, Agnès Varda and François Truffaut.

-Jury
+The Golden Bear was awarded to Les Cousins directed by Claude Chabrol.

+Juries

 The following people were announced as being on the jury for the festival: